Survivor: Nicaragua: Contestants

 The cast is composed of 20 players, initially splitting into two tribes based on their ages containing 10 members each.
 The tribes are Espada, contestants aged 40 and over; and La Flor, contestants aged 30 and younger.
 Their names come from the Spanish words "sword" and "flower", respectively.
 The merged tribe Libertad means "liberty" or "freedom" in Spanish, which was first suggested by contestant Marty Piombo.

 Notable contestants this season include Kelly Bruno, a triathlete whose leg was amputated at six months old because of a birth defect; Chase Rice, a NASCAR pit crew member who became a country music artist after the season aired; and former Dallas Cowboys coach Jimmy Johnson.
-Bruno is the second Survivor contestant to be an amputee, the first being Chad Crittenden of Survivor: Vanuatu, who lost his right leg to cancer.
+Bruno is the second Survivor contestant to be an amputee, the first being Chad Crittenden of Survivor: Vanuatu.
+She would be followed by Noelle Lambert in Survivor 43.